IBM-Bluemix-Docs/StreamingAnalytics/service_plans.md

     </td>
     <td>
     <ul>
-      <li>Requires that you compile your Streams application in a RHEL 7.x operating system or an equivalent CentOS version.</li>
+      <li>Requires that you compile your Streams application in an RHEL 7.x operating system or an equivalent CentOS version.</li>
       <li>Runs on a container-based infrastructure.</li>
       <li>Supports v2 REST APIs.<br></li>
       <li>Supports IAM authentication.</li>